hashicorp/terraform-website/content/source/docs/enterprise/registry/index.html.md

 By design, the private module registry works much like the [public Terraform Registry](/docs/registry/index.html).
 If you're already used the public registry, TFE's registry will feel familiar.

-~> **Note:** Currently, the private module registry only supports BitBucket Server and GitHub/GitHub Enterprise.
+~> **Note:** Currently, the private module registry works with all supported VCS providers except Bitbucket Cloud.